Loratadine and montelukast Approval Status

 In June 2008, Schering-Plough Corp. and Merck & Co., Inc. announced the withdrawal of the New Drug Application (NDA) for the loratadine/montelukast combination tablet.
 The companies also terminated the Schering-Plough/Merck Pharmaceuticals respiratory joint venture.

-FDA Approval Status for loratadine and montelukast
+Development Status and FDA Approval Process for loratadine and montelukast

 Disclaimer: Every effort has been made to ensure that the information provided here is accurate, up-to-date and complete, but no guarantee is made to that effect.
 Drug information contained herein may be time sensitive.
 This information has been compiled for use by healthcare practitioners and consumers in the United States.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective or appropriate for any given patient.
 If you have questions about the substances you are taking, check with your doctor, nurse or pharmacist.